Nurse Appreciation Ideas for National Nurses Week

 Nurse Appreciation Ideas to Engage Employees

 Every day nurses put patients first.
-With the 2017 National Nurses Week, the ANA wants nurses to consider and prioritize their own wellness.
+With the National Nurses Week, the ANA wants to support, elevate and celebrate the profession.

-Here are eight ideas and resources for highlighting wellness and nurse appreciation in the coming week:
+Here are eight ideas and resources for highlighting wellness and nurse appreciation for Nurses Week:

 1. Download the ANA National Nurses Week Toolkit